 November Promotion Tripleheader- November is one of the biggest months in Black Chip Poker history.
 It begins with Venom Fever starting Nov.
 1st, continues with the $12 Million Online Super Series starting Nov.
 20th, and ends with the $6 Million Venom tourney starting Nov.
 27th.

-The Live Cage Satellites-Starting January 7th, every Sunday night at 6pm ET, BCP will host $55 buy-in qualifiers to win three $8,000 packages to play a $5,000 buy-in Live Cage event in tropical San Jose, Costa Rica.
+The Live Cage Satellites- Every Sunday night at 6pm ET, BCP hosts $55 buy-in qualifiers to win two $8,340 packages to play a $5,250 buy-in Live Cage event in tropical San Jose, Costa Rica.
 The trips include money for airfare, 2-night accommodations, and the $5,000 buy-in to the time-based cash game in tournament format.

 60 Different Cryptocurrencies Now Accepted-BCP is one of the only online poker sites that allows you to choose from over 60 different cryptocurrencies to deposit or withdraw your funds.
 You can exchange the cryptocurrency of your choice into USD to play, or convert your winnings to be sent in any of the 60+ options that they carry.